lifeisfoo/github-ci/README.md

 ## TODO

-- [ ] Explain scope of the project and its limits
+- [x] Explain scope of the project and its limits
+- [x] Add a non-Docker project example (e.g. a npm library)
-- [ ] Better installation documentation
+- [ ] Better installation and configuration documentation
 - [ ] Explain conventions
 - [ ] Explain how to use pm2 for logs and restart
 - [ ] Add a complete example of a project
-- [ ] Add a non-Docker project example (e.g. a npm library)

 ## Internals